-- If you need to run a quick errand and the shop is close enough, walk there!
+- If you need to run a quick errand and the shop is close enough, walk there.

 - Take the long way to the printer to grab your papers, to the mailbox to drop off a letter or to the kitchen to refill your glass of water.

-- Pick up litter around your office or neighborhood.
+- Pick up litter around your neighborhood.